 Or maybe that is just me because I have a tendency to not think too much and “just do it”.
 AKA not dressing properly for the rain.
 Over-thinking is a serious issue that holds you back from doing what you really want to do… but in my not doing so that time, it obviously backfired on me.
 I never learn and I don’t want to learn!
 Wah, leave me alone.

 The next day when you eagerly get up for your second ride in the rain, it will be much better even if it’s pouring twice as hard.
 Trust me.
-You just needed settle in mentally.
+You just needed to settle in mentally.
 Get your ass out on your bike even in the rain.
 Stop being a fair-weather rider!!

 We are supposed to have a very wet winter this year, no thanks to El Nino, and this makes me really want to hit myself for selling my rain bike.
 I use to hate riding in the rain because I have to clean it after, but I very recently realized what a blessing that is.
 Not only is it miserably peaceful riding in the rain, but I obsessively clean my bike after every single one of these soggy sessions so that everything looks sparkling and new!